RigTig/RVPC/README.md

 Requires:
  * minichlink: install ch32v003fun, then change path in RVPC Makefile to suit
  * riscv64-unknown-elf-??? : cross assembler toolkit
+ * ghex: hex editor to at least look at binary dumps

+To build, burn into RVPC, and see a snapshot of RAM:

+ make

+ make flash

+ make dumpram

 ## Device
 CH32V003J4M6(SOP8)